Wildflowers are blooming throughout the Coral Coast for the 2021 Wildflower Season.

 Please park thoughtfully and exercise caution on this road as trucks do use the road.
 Ask for sightings and wildflower maps during the season at a local Visitor Centre.

-From July until November, approximately 800 species of native flora progressively burst into bloom around Kalbarri and within the Kalbarri National Park.
+From July until November, over 1,000 species of native flora progressively burst into bloom around Kalbarri and within the Kalbarri National Park.
 Many of these are endemic to the region, including the Kalbarri Spider Orchid.